cosmos/ibc/spec/app/ics-028-cross-chain-validation/overview_and_basic_concepts.md

 These functionalities are depicted in the following Figure that shows an overview of the Validator Set Update operation of CCV.

 ![Validator Set Update Overview](./figures/ccv-vsc-overview.png?raw=true)

+For a more detailed description of Validator Set Update, take a look at the [technical specification](./technical_specification.md#validator-set-update).